lrnilingy/lrnilingy.github.io/content/_index.md

-This is my portfolio.
+This is my experimental portfolio.

-On this site, you'll find
+On this site, some notes or diaries are kept:

-* My biography
+* data science
-* My projects
+* bayesian inference
-* My résumé
+* petroleum engineering
+* any other business